gorenje/adnetworks/README.md

 Why this gem?
 The aim is to make mobile advertising and mobile user acquistion more flexible and cost effective.

-In a sense, this gem can help become your own adnetwork aggregator by allowing you to easily try out new adnetworks without having to integrate their respective SDKs.
+In a sense, this gem can help become your own mobile adnetwork aggregator by allowing you to easily try out new adnetworks without having to integrate their respective SDKs.
 The gem also provides the raw data for comparing the performance of adnetworks and allowing you to make informed choices.

 Of course, on its own, this gem does does not provide the complete picture.